 WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The Downtown Circulation Study completed by WILMAPCO in 2010, identified the Delaware Avenue/11th/12th Streets as an area for further study.
-The Delaware Avenue/11th/12th Streets Curve Study will develop recommendations to improve road geometry of this area and include streetscape, pedestrian, and bicycle accommodations along the corridor.
-The Delaware Avenue/11th/12th Street Curve Study involves completing the roadway-geometry analysis along the curved portion of Delaware Avenue (SR52) within the central business district to identify improvements and upgrades that will address existing conditions.
-This analysis will identify recommendations for reconstructing this corridor.
+The Delaware Avenue/11th/12th Streets Curve Study developed recommendations to improve road geometry of this area and include streetscape, pedestrian, and bicycle accommodations along the corridor.
+The analysis identified recommendations for reconstructing this corridor.
 WILMAPCO Staff will work with the Wilmington Departments of Planning and Public Works, and the Wilmington Initiatives Partnership (DelDOT, DTC, WILMAPCO, and the City of Wilmington), and affected community representatives.